dB-SPL/takprotobuf/README.md

 ## Credits

 I couldn't have created this without all of the examples of CoT XML provided by the developers of FreeTAKServer at https://github.com/FreeTAKTeam/FreeTakServer/tree/master/docs/Example%20metrics/cot

+Built using Protoc, the protobuf compiler https://github.com/protocolbuffers/protobuf

+and the .proto files from the ATAK repository https://github.com/deptofdefense/AndroidTacticalAssaultKit-CIV/tree/master/commoncommo/core/impl/protobuf